google/applied-machine-learning-intensive/v2/xx_misc/sql/slides.md

 * **GROUP BY** COLUMN(S)

 <!--
-Beside filtering and sorting, SQL also support aggregation of query results with the GROUP BY one of more columns.
+Beside filtering and sorting, SQL also supports aggregation of query results with the GROUP BY one or more columns.
 In aggregation case, the query results is aggregated based on values in certain columns using the specified aggregation functions
 Let’s look at an example in the next slide
 -->